pythonindia/inpycon-blog/content/blog/2020/thank-you-reviewers.md

 ### Vinita Sharma

-I work as a member of technical staff at Kubric and have over 6+ years of experience working across startups including Myntra and Jumbotail.
-When I am not building systems or learning about the latest stuff, I will mostly be painting or playing chess.
+Vinita works as a member of technical staff at Kubric and have over 6+ years of experience working across startups including Myntra and Jumbotail.
+When she is not building systems or learning about the latest stuff, she will mostly be painting or playing chess.

 [Linkedin](https://www.linkedin.com/in/vinita-sharma-56887937)

-### Vipin Rai
+### Vipin Raishe

-I am a passionate engineer who loves visuals and storytelling.
+Vipin is a passionate engineer who loves visuals and storytelling.
 Working with the greatest minds in CG to deliver the next blockbuster film using Python!